emqx/emqx-docs/en_US/durability/durability_introduction.md

 This session implementation is the default and has been used in all EMQX releases before version 5.7.
 State of regular sessions is maintained entirely in RAM of the running EMQX node.

-Advantages of RAM storage include:
+Advantages of regular sessions include:

 - Very high throughput and low latency.
 - Immediate message dispatch to clients.